 RCN Libraries

-As you embark on the first steps of your career as a registered nurse, RCN Libraries are still here to support you and your professional development.
+As you embark on the first steps of your career as a registered nurse, RCN Libraries continue to support you and your professional development.
 You have access to all the same library services as a student, and more.

 Visit the Library to get started